websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-installation/updating-liferay.md

 * **Security Updates** are releases that address the latest security issues immediately.

 * **Updates** are releases that have the latest security updates, fix confirmed bugs, and include new features.
-The features are disabled by default---you can opt-in to them in the UI when you want.
+The features are disabled by default, but you can opt-in to them in the UI when you want.

 Here you'll learn how to update to a new Liferay Docker image, update to a new Liferay Tomcat Bundle, and update an application server Liferay installation.